 An email list is a list of contacts you’ve gathered who would like to receive information from you.
 It’s important to build a contact list because it’s one of the best ways to connect with people outside of social media.
 When it comes to purchases made as a result of receiving a marketing message, email has the highest conversion rate (66%) compared to social and other marketing channels.

-Gather emails from your content and send a newsletter weekly or biweekly to subscribers.
+Gather emails from your content, then write and send a newsletter weekly or biweekly to subscribers.
 Affiliate marketers can send many different things to subscribers on their list:

 - Free downloads